Petition for Disciplinary or Remedial Action

 Discovery and Evidentiary Hearing

-Once filed, the Court of Appeals will enter an order appointing a Circuit Court judge to act on its behalf in overseeing the discovery process, ruling upon motions, holding an evidentiary hearing and issuing factual findings, legal conclusions and recommended action.
-After being served with this order and a copy of the Petition, the responding attorney has 15 days to file an Answer and either party may request that the Court of Appeals appoint a different judge within that time.
+Once filed, the Supreme Court of Maryland will enter an order appointing a Circuit Court judge to act on its behalf in overseeing the discovery process, ruling upon motions, holding an evidentiary hearing and issuing factual findings, legal conclusions and recommended action.
+After being served with this order and a copy of the Petition, the responding attorney has 15 days to file an Answer and either party may request that the Supreme Court of Maryland appoint a different judge within that time.

 Unless the respondent defaults by failing to answer the Petition on time, the case proceeds in a manner similar to other civil cases in the Circuit Court, but at a much faster pace.
 Absent an extension, the trial judge must complete an evidentiary hearing within 120 days of his appointment, and issue his decision within 45 days thereafter.

-Ultimately, the Court of Appeals may resolve the case by ordering the respondent attorney’s disbarment, by suspending his privilege to practice law indefinitely or for a specified period, by reprimanding the attorney, by placing an incapacitated attorney on inactive status, by dismissing the case or by remanding it for further proceedings.
+Ultimately, the Supreme Court of Maryland may resolve the case by ordering the respondent attorney’s disbarment, by suspending his privilege to practice law indefinitely or for a specified period, by reprimanding the attorney, by placing an incapacitated attorney on inactive status, by dismissing the case or by remanding it for further proceedings.
 In appropriate cases, the Court may stay the execution of a suspension, typically by placing the attorney on probation under conditions akin to a Conditional Diversion Agreement.
 See List of Sanctions & Dismissals in Maryland Attorney Grievance Cases.